fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 * **RPC endpoint** for client requests
 * **Query processor** for making requests to the state

 To execute domain-specific logic the application uses its own **State machine** implementing Tendermint's [ABCI interface](http://tendermint.readthedocs.io/projects/tools/en/master/abci-spec.html) to follow Tendermint's architecture.
-It is written in Scala 2.12, compatible with `Tendermint v0.19.x` and uses `com.github.jtendermint.jabci` for Java ABCI definitions.
+It is written in Scala 2.12, compatible with `Tendermint v0.19.x` and uses `com.github.jtendermint.jabci` library providing ABCI definitions for JVM languages.

 ### State machine and computations correctness